dimples-app/dimples-app/README.md

 #### Hey 👋 , I'm Dimple
+I am Software Engineer focusing on Front End and Back-End development.

+---

-- 🌱 I’m currently working on MERN stack and PERN stack Apps
+- 🌱 I’m currently working on application development using MERN stack and PERN stack
 - 💞️ I’m looking to collaborate on building applications with purpose and passion